Famed Black French-American singer Josephine Baker to be buried in Paris' Pantheon By Reuters - Up News Info

 PARIS (Reuters) – Josephine Baker, the famed Black French-American singer and dancer, will be buried in Paris’ Pantheon mausoleum – one of France’s highest honours – said government minister Agnes Pannier-Runacher on Sunday.

 “This is a great lady, who loved France, who will enter the Pantheon.
-Thank you to @EmmanuelMacron for this tribute,” wrote Pannier-Runacher on Twitter, confirming earlier media reports.
+Thank you to @EmmanuelMacron for this tribute,” wrote Pannier-Runacher on Twitter (NYSE:), confirming earlier media reports.

 Baker was born in Missouri in 1906 but went on to find much of her fame after arriving in Paris in the 1920s, as many Black Americans stayed on in the French capital after World War One and brought over with them American jazz culture.